tekbasse/hosting-farm/README.md

 For the latest updates to this readme file, see: http://github.com/tekbasse/hosting-farm

-The lastest version of the code is available at the development site: http://github.com/tekbasse/hosting-farm
+The latest version of the code is available at the development site: http://github.com/tekbasse/hosting-farm

 introduction